gurion/Scalez/README.md

 		<li> Open the XCode project - `/frontend/Scalez/Scalez/` - in XCode and build for an iOS 12 iPhone Simulator
 		<li> Follow the on-screen instructions
 	</ol>
-	NOTE: The current build is connected to the Heroku build.
-If you'd like to implement your own backend, change it manually in the requests.
-Likewise, if you'd like to build your own frontend, you can implement our API found at `/API/Scalez.postman_collection.json`
+	 __NOTE:__ This build is connected to our Heroku deployment.
+If you'd like to implement your own backend, change the host used by the login and create account pages.
+Likewise, if you'd like to build your own frontend, you can use our API found at `/API/Scalez.postman_collection.json`, and host <a href="https://testdeployment-scalez.herokuapp.com">here</a>

 <details><summary>How to build locally</summary>
 	<ol>